Rochester's Victoria Brewery (Ottawa), 1829-1900 (Part 1: 1829-65)

 Ottawa breweries in 1864.
 [Mitchell & Co's County of Carleton and Ottawa City directory, 1864-5] (Victoria Brewery founding date pegged as 1829.)

-For posterity, here's a description in the Ottawa Citizen of the Victoria Brewery (then in the process of being upgraded), from 1860:
+For a snapshot-in-time of the inner workings, here's a description in the Ottawa Citizen of the brewery (then in the process of being upgraded), from 1860:

 (Transcribed from) Ottawa Daily Citizen – Jan.
 24, 1860.